fogus/spiel/wurfelspiel/pentwr/README.markdown

  * Capture a die
  * Place a die
+ * Pass

 The player taking a turn can pick only one of the actions on her turn.
+Likewise, a player can only pass if they've run out of dice to play before the other player.

 Capture
 -------